 Down East Wood Ducks Game Notes - at Delmarva

-The Down East Wood Ducks look to stay in the win column after a 12-1 win last night against the Delmarva Shorebirds.
-The series continues tonight at 7:05 p.m.
-The Wood Ducks will hand the ball to RHP Mason Englert (4-3, 4.41) and Delmarva will turn to RHP Houston Roth (6-1, 3.25).
+The Down East Wood Ducks look to stay in the win column after winning their last two games against the Delmarva Shorebirds.
+RHP Nick Krauth (3-5, 4.31) toes the rubber for the Wood Ducks and Delmarva will start RHP Griffin McLarty (1-6, 4.75) with first pitch set for 7:05 p.m.

 THERE'S NO PLACE LIKE HOME: With their doubleheader sweep last night, the Woodies are .500 or better at home for the first time since May 13th when they won the first two games against the Carolina Mudcats.

-COOLING OFF: The pitching staff wrapped up the month of July with a 14-14 record and a 5.99 ERA.
-In 231.1 innings, they allowed 176 runs, and they were outscored 184-166.
-Last night, the Woodies demolished Delmarva for their first win in August.
-They are now 1-2 in August with a team ERA of 2,.49.
+BOUNCE BACK TIME: The pitching staff wrapped up the month of July with a 14-14 record and a 5.99 ERA.
+In 231.1 innings, they allowed 184 runs, and were outscored 184-166.
+After losing their first two games in August, Down East is now 2-2 with a 2.88 ERA.
+The bats have woken up as well, outscoring opponents 26-14.

 ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
 Down East played .500 baseball in the month of July, going 14-14 with a team ERA of 5.99.
-After their first win in August, the Woodie are now 1-2 with a 2.49 ERA.
-With their 12-1 win last night, Down East is outscoring their opponents 18-10 through three games in August.
+After losing their first two games in August, the Woodie are now 2-2 with a 2.88 ERA.
+With their 8-4 win last night, Down East is outscoring their opponents 26-14 through three games in August.

 • Discuss this story on the Low-A East League message board...